steve-bate/activitypub-testsuite/docs/challenges.md

 ## ActivityPub is Underspecified

 There are many requirements that are open to interpretation or allow behaviors that are don't appear to be consistent with the spirit of the specification.
 This situation leaves room for many different interpretations of key requirements.
-In some cases, the requirements are simple not testable.
+In some cases, the requirements are simply not testable.

 One example is related to the AP `inbox`.
 A server is required to add activities posted to the `inbox` network endpoint to an `OrderedCollection`.
 The intent seems to be that clients can read their `inbox` collection to find posts they have received.
 Other actors might also be able to see public posts in other actor's inboxes.

 However, the specification says implementations should filter inbox queries based on the permissions of the requester.
 This is reasonable.
 However, it allows two degenerate cases.
 The first is that there is no filtering, even for private messages.
 In other words, the implementation is not required to do *any* filtering.
 The other case is that *no actor* (not even the inbox owner) is allowed to view *any* inbox activities.
 This is the Mastodon implementation.
 They return an HTTP 404 (Not Found) status for all `inbox` queries.
 Neither behavior is desirable, but they are allowed.

-t's going to be challenging to create server-independent inbox requirements tests when an AP server has no inbox (just a POST endpoint) and discards activities immediately after processing them.
+It's going to be challenging to create server-independent inbox requirements tests when an AP server has no inbox (just a POST endpoint) and discards activities immediately after processing them.
 It's technically spec-compliant behavior (other than, maybe, the 404 status), but I doubt that was the intent of the spec authors.
 It's a little concerning to me that a large majority of ActivityPub instances in the AP federation operate this way.

 This makes it difficult to create a test that posts an activity to an inbox and then checks that the activity was delivered to the "inbox" of the local recipients.
 There are also no activities in Mastodon.
 Therefore, there is no way to test if an activity was delivered to an inbox because it doesn't even make sense in that context.